TK-KXS/Distortion-Parameter-Estimation-for-Fisheye-Image-Rectification/README.md

 ![Inference](./Instruction1.png)

+# Remarks

-**It’s important to note that all input RGB images must be sized 256×256.**
+* All input RGB images must be sized 256×256.
+* Feel free to contact me if you have any suggestions or feedback!